-Moving students from having procedural math skills to being able to use those skills to actually solve problems is one of the biggest challenge that faces math teachers.
+Moving students from having procedural math skills to being able to use those skills to actually solve problems is one of the biggest challenges for math teachers.
 In this article, you'll discover how teachers can get their math classroom moving in the direction of problem-solving.
-Plus, I am providing a variety of free downloads that supports making the shift from a focus on procedural math skills to a focus on problem-solving.
+Plus, I am providing a variety of free downloads that support making the shift from a focus on procedural math skills to a focus on problem-solving.

 Math Curriculum Critical to Solving Problems

-For many of us, we grew up in classrooms that were almost exclusively procedural, where tests questions had just one correct answer, and drill and practice was the norm.
-We often tend to teach in the ways the we were taught.
+Many of us grew up in classrooms that were almost exclusively procedural, where test questions had just one correct answer, and drill and practice was the norm.
+We tend to teach in the ways that we were taught.
 I know that when I try something new in my classroom, if it doesn’t go well the first time I try it, I want to revert to “doing things the old way.”

-But I am here today to encourage you that there are several things that you can do to move your class from simply learning procedural skills to being able to use those skills to solve problems.
-I am going to share with you three areas where you and your students can work together to change your classroom culture to improve problem solving ability for all students.
-At the Sadlier Math Blog, we have developed many free resources that I am describing and that you can download to help you move in this direction.
+But I am here today to encourage you—there are several things that you can do to move your class from simply learning procedural skills to being able to use those skills to solve problems.
+I am going to share three areas where you and your students can work together to change your classroom culture in order to improve problem-solving abilities for all students.
+At the Sadlier Math Blog, we have developed many free resources that you can download to help you move in this direction.

-Making that shift, from a focus on procedural skills to a focus on problem-solving requires teachers to be confident in the purpose of their teaching.
-I like the three-legged stool analogy of teaching math that I first heard about working with one of the my favorite professional developers, Andrew Chen, of Edutron.
+Making that shift, from a focus on procedural skills to a focus on problem-solving, requires teachers to be confident in the purpose for their teaching.
+I like the three-legged stool analogy for teaching math that I first heard when working with one of the my favorite professional developers, Andrew Chen of Edutron.
 A solid math education has three aspects: 1) Procedural Skills and Fluency, 2) Conceptual Understanding, and 3) Applications.

 The three-legged stool analogy helps me remember that I need a balanced math curriculum in my classroom.
 If my stool has just one or two legs, then it is going to fall over.
-This might be the kind of classroom where students have no ability to solve problems whether they be traditional word problems or real-life problems.
-Even if I have all of these elements in my math curriculum, but one of the legs is shorter than the others, the stool--and my curriculum--is shaky or unstable.
-I’m looking for that solid three-legged stool that is going to support my students as they consider how to solve problems using their math skills in their daily lives and future jobs.
+This might describe the kind of classroom where students have no ability to solve problems, whether they are traditional word problems or real-life problems.
+Even if I have all of these elements in my math curriculum, but one of the legs is shorter than the others, the stool—and my curriculum—is shaky or unstable.
+I’m looking for that solid three-legged stool that is going to support my students as they consider how to solve problems using their math skills as they move through the world.

 These three aspects of the math curriculum are critical to solving problems:

-Procedural Skills and Fluency--this can often me the exclusive focus of a math class.
-Sometime we think that without the skills, students can’t solve problem, and this is true.
-But we also need to balance procedural skills with knowing why a procedure or skill is important to our daily lives or future work.
+Procedural Skills and Fluency—this can often be the exclusive focus of a math class.
+Sometime we think that without skills, students can’t solve problems, and this is true.
+But teachers also need to balance procedural skills with knowing why a procedure or skill is important to our daily lives or future jobs.

-Conceptual Understanding--teachers and students need a strong interrelated network of math skills and mental and physical representations of those skills.
-Building these representations and understanding is challenging.
-This article is presenting some strategies to help you in this area.
+Conceptual Understanding—teachers and students need a strong, interrelated network of math skills together with mental and physical representations of those skills.
+Building these representations and deepening understanding is challenging.
+This article presents some strategies to help you in this area.

-Applications--students need to be able to apply math procedures to problems.
-Problems can be of a variety of sources including: traditional word problems, open-ended problems with many solutions, purely mathematical problems, and real-world applications in physical science, social science, engineering, design, manufacturing, or the arts.
+Applications—students need to be able to apply math procedures to problems.
+Problems can come from a variety of sources, including traditional word problems, open-ended problems with many solutions, purely mathematical problems, and real-world applications in physical science, social science, engineering, design, manufacturing, or the arts.

-If you are a teacher who is wondering how to move in the direction of problem-solving in your classroom, I’m encouraging you to focus on the following areas and am providing you with some free downloadable supports to help you make the transition.
-They are: Improving Math Discourse, Focusing on Process Standards, and Providing Scaffolding for Problem Solving.
+If you are a teacher who is wondering how to move in the direction of problem-solving in your classroom, I encourage you to focus on the following areas, with some free downloadable supports to help you make the transition.
+They are: Improving Math Discourse, Focusing on Process Standards, and Providing Scaffolding for Problem-Solving.

 Improving Math Discourse In Your Classroom

-One the keys to changing my math classroom from learning the “nuts and bolts” of math procedures to a focus on thinking and problem solving was improving the quality of discourse.
-By discourse, I mean the level of conversation among students--whether in a classroom discussion, working in a group, or in pairs.
+One the keys to changing the focus in my math classroom from learning the “nuts and bolts” of math procedures to a focus on thinking and problem-solving was improving the quality of discourse.
+By discourse, I mean the level of conversation among students—whether in a classroom discussion, or by working in a group or in pairs.
 Students must be taught how to have an academic discussion.
 I discussed this in a previous blog article where you can find a more details.

 One of the ways to teach students how to have academic discussions is through sentence starters or prompts.
-Students need to know how to start academic conversations with their peers whether in a pairs, groups or as a whole class.
+Students need to know how to start academic conversations with their peers, whether in pairs, in groups, or as a whole class.
 I recommend this one-page download that will give you sentence starters and prompts.
-Use them today to get those conversations going and make that move toward students sharing their ideas about math and problem solving!
+Use them today to get those conversations going and make that move toward students sharing their ideas about math and problem-solving!

-Of course, developing classroom discourse is not limited to the part of our school day focused on math.
+Of course, developing classroom discourse is not limited to the part of our school day that is focused on math.
 Classroom discourse is related to listening and speaking standards found in the Common Core State Standards for ELA and World-Class Instructional Design and Assessment (WIDA) Standards.
-Within these standards we can find guidance about what is appropriate and expected by grade level for students’ listening and speaking skills.
-After all, classroom, small group or partner discourse consists of listening and speaking.
+Within these standards we can find guidance about what is appropriate and expected, by grade level, for students’ listening and speaking skills.
+After all, classroom, small group, or partner discourse consists of listening and speaking.

-I have two downloads for you related to these listening and speaking skills.
+Below are two downloads for you related to these listening and speaking skills.
 The first shows the progression of listening and speaking skills from Kindergarten to Grade 8.
-This download is meant for teachers and helps you understand what students show be able to do at each grade level--noting the changes in expectations from grade to grade.
-The second download related to listening and speak skills comes as a checklist for students at each grade level.
+This download is meant for teachers and helps you understand what students should be able to do at each grade level–noting the changes in expectations from grade to grade.
+The second download related to listening and speak skills is presented as a checklist for students at each grade level.

-Together these blog posts and downloads can help you make the steps in opening up discourse in your classroom.
-This opening of dialogue helps provide the environment where students can share and hear their ideas of their peers.
-It provides the foundation for students engaging with concepts and problem solving involved with math applications through conversations with each other and other adults in the classroom rather than an exclusive focus on procedural skills.
+Together, these blog posts and downloads can help you make the steps to open up discourse in your classroom.
+This helps provide the environment where students can share their ideas and can hear their peers’ ideas.
+It provides the foundation for students to engage with concepts and problem-solving involved with math applications through conversations with each other and other adults in the classroom, rather than an exclusive focus on procedural skills.

 Focusing On Process Standards

-In addition to the traditional areas of math content (Numbers, Geometry, Measurement, Data Analysis, Algebra…), the are several recommendation for developing students’ process standards in mathematics.
-The two most common ones are the NCTM Process Standards developed in the late 1990s and the Standards for Mathematical Practice (SMPs) developed as part of the Common Core State Standards in the early 2010s.
-The process standards are central to students being able to use mathematics in the “real world” and solve problems.
+In addition to the traditional areas of math content (Numbers, Geometry, Measurement, Data Analysis, Algebra…), there are several recommendations for developing students’ process standards in mathematics.
+The two most common ones are the NCTM Process Standards, developed in the late 1990s, and the Standards for Mathematical Practice (SMPs), developed as part of the Common Core State Standards in the early 2010s.
+The process standards are central to students being able to use mathematics in the “real world” and to solve problems.
 They are the what that students should be talking about using the mathematical discourse strategies outlined above.

 The NCTM Process Standards are: